arif-ali/raspberrypi-hpl/README.md

 # Compile and Running HowTo

+**Note**: These scripts have been tested on Ubuntu 20.04 aarch64 on a Raspberry Pi 4 4GB. *Use at your own risk*

 This is a collection of scripts and configuration that would allow to compile and run the benchmark in a consistent way